brianjkim94/firstprojectBlackJack21/README.md

 }
 ```

 2. Once the player bets his or her bet amount to play, the cards will be revealed.
-To display player's hand, iterate through each card in the player's hand.
-After iteration through player's hand is finished the game will display the card with set content of the card to its suit and value.
+To display player's hand, the game will iterate through each card in the player's hand.
+After iteration through the player's hand is finished, the game will display the card with set content of the card to its suit and value.
 Classes based on suits were added for styling in CSS.
-The same logic will apply for Dealer's hand.
+The same logic will apply for the Dealer's hand.

 ```javascript
 // Display the player's hand